kubemod/kubemod/README.md

 If KubeMod intercepts a pod scheduling event for a pod which has annotation `ref.kubemod.io/inject-node-ref` set to `"true"`, KubeMod updates the pod by injecting annotation `ref.kubemod.io/node` whose value is set to the name of the node.

 This triggers an `UPDATE` operation, which is again captured by KubeMod.
-When KubeMod intercepts pod operations for pods with annotation `ref.kubemod.io/node`, it injects the node manifest into the pod's synthetic references, this making them available for matching and patching operations.
+When KubeMod intercepts pod operations for pods with annotation `ref.kubemod.io/node`, it injects the node manifest into the pod's synthetic references, thus making them available for ModRule matching and patching.

-This enables a wide array of use cases not natively supported by Kubernetes.
+This enables a wide array of use cases not natively supported by Kubernetes (see https://github.com/kubernetes/kubernetes/issues/40610).

-For example, the following cluster-wide ModRule will inject a pod with it's node's availability region and zone:
+For example, the following cluster-wide ModRule will inject a pod with it's node's availability region and zone, as soon as the pod gets scheduled to a node:

 ```yaml
 apiVersion: api.kubemod.io/v1beta1